5 hair care tricks to try right now

-Right now, with all this staying in, it's as good a time as any to try switching up your hair care routine and trying some new things.
-With the nation in lockdown we’re obviously seeing less of each other and life is a little .
-So it’s the perfect time to experiment with different hair care tips to look after your hair.
+At the moment, with all this staying in, it's as good a time as any to try switching up your hair care routine and trying some new things.
+With the nation in lockdown we’re obviously seeing much less of each other and life is a little slower.
+So it’s the perfect time to experiment with different ways to look after your hair.

-Hormonal changes, diet, the water quality, the weather, stress, hair colouring, the length of your hair… the of possible culprits list is endless!
+Hormonal changes, diet, water quality, air quality, the weather, stress, hair colouring, the length of your hair… the list of possible culprits is endless!

 But don't worry, I have a few hair care tips that can at least remedy the symptoms even if you don't know the cause.
 When your hair (or scalp) starts to play up, I'd suggest playing with these ways of switching things up a bit.

-1. Use a hair oil.
-A really natural way of conditioning both your hair and scalp.
-There are different oils that are good for different hair types.
+Using oil in your hair is a really natural way of conditioning both your hair and scalp.
+There are different natural oils that are good for different hair types.
 We make Pre-Shampoo Treatment Oil which is a blend of four oils – coconut, olive, argan and pomegranate seed – along with some scalp-boosting essential oils so it's a bit of an all-rounder.

-4. Sleep with Treatment Conditioner in your hair.
-Again, when I had bleached hair I did this a lot.
+Go to bed with Treatment Conditioner in your hair.
+Back when I had bleached hair I did this a lot.
 I would put this in my hair dry and comb it through.
 Usually on a weeknight watching telly so I could leave it to soak in for at least an hour before bed.
 (Doing this meant I didn’t have to wrap my head up to protect my pillow case!).
 Wash and condition as per usual in the morning and spend the day running your hands through your lovely soft hair.